unironi/unironi.github.io/README.md

   <ul>
     <li>Managed DevOps during development sprints and testing cycles, which included detecting and reporting defects in the product through many, many manual tests</li>
     <li>Configured and debugged Microsoft Dynamics 365 forms, entitities, snippets, attributes, workflows, etc.</li>
-    <li>Created  report views, charts, dashboards in D365</li>
+    <li>Created visualizations including report views, charts, dashboards in D365</li>
     <li>Created support material for clients like training videos and documentation on product</li>
-    <li>Collaborated with QA, developers, and project manager using the Agile method</li>
+    <li>Collaborated with QA, developers, and project manager using the Agile method to ensure timely and high-quality deliverables</li>
   </ul>
 </details>
 <br>